-Upgraded CSF BMW E30 Oil Cooler (CSF #8092) compared to OEM E30 Oil Cooler
+Upgraded CSF BMW E30 Oil Cooler compared to OEM E30 Oil Cooler

-As the result from upgrading the radiator and oil cooler.
-Ryan has seen a 68˚F degree drop in oil temperature and similar results for water temps in brisk driving.
-However, one significant change in performance is the difference in wide open throttle pulls.
+As a result of upgrading the radiator and oil cooler, Ryan has seen a 68˚F degree drop in oil temperature and similar results for water temps in brisk driving.
+However, one significant change in performance is the difference in wide-open throttle pulls.
 With the stock radiator, the temp gauge would shoot up after a hard pull.
-With the CSF radiator and oil cooler combo the temps don’t move at all regardless of how hard Ryan drives the car.
-I can attest to this as I drove Ryan’s E30 to the Player’s Show in the UK, drove it pretty hard and had no cooling issues whatsoever.
+With the CSF radiator and oil cooler combo, the temps don’t move at all regardless of how hard Ryan drives the car.
+I can attest to this as I drove Ryan’s E30 to the Player’s Show in the UK, drove it pretty hard, and had no cooling issues whatsoever.
 I will add that he’s got it dialed down pretty well, it was fun and comfortable to drive!
 Check out the video of the installation of the cooling combo below (you can catch me at the 1:00 mark doing a flyby in the E30).
 Till next time, STAY COOL!!!

 For more information and awesome photos on Ryan’s BMW E30, check out his feature on SpeedHunters.